Rithesh17/CO316/Assignments/Assignment0/Report.md

   Constant memory in the GPU: <b>65536</b> bytes.

 9. <i>What does warp size signify on a GPU?
 What is your GPU’s warp size?</i><br><br>
+  For invoking the kernel we specify the number of threads to be launched in a block, and the number of blocks to be launched.
+But the threads are not directly given the resources for execution.
+Instead, the threads in a block are further grouped into warps. <b>The warps in each block execute in SIMD fashion</b>.
+  Warp size: <b>32</b> threads

+10. <i>Is double precision supported on your GPU?</i>
+  Yes.